 Is Chemistry the subject for you?

-Students with a qualification in Chemistry are rare so you will always be high on the list of any degree that requires a Chemistry qualification as a prerequisite for the course.
+A qualification in Chemistry is in high demand and will set you apart in any field you continue your studies in.
+Many courses such as medicine, engineering and dentistry require an A Level in Chemistry as a prerequisite for the course.
 What careers could you consider in the future with chemistry?
-Analytical Chemist, Atmospheric Chemist, Chemical Engineer, Forensic Scientist, Marine Chemist, Developmental Chemist, Nuclear Scientist, Accountant, Doctor, Photographer, Vet, and Patent Attorney – these are just a few!
-In addition, many employers value the analytical and problem- solving skills that are developed in Chemistry A-level
+Analytical Chemistry, Banking, Atmospheric Chemistry, Engineering, Forensic Science, Marine Chemistry, Medicinal Chemistry, Accounting, Medicine, Veterinary Medicine, and Patent Attorney – these are just a few!
+Many employers value the analytical and creative problem solving skills that are developed at Chemistry A-level.

 Is Physics the subject for you?

 If you are the sort of person who likes to ask questions about the world around you, is interested in the way that things work and has a curiosity about the world and the Universe then Physics is definitely for you.
 Physics is about making observations and explaining why events and strange phenomena.
 You will enjoy solving problems in a variety of areas, working in a team and having a shared purpose with others.